-Interstate 885 will run along the Durham Freeway (NC 147) north from I-40 and the Triangle Expressway (Toll NC 147) at Research Triangle Park to the East End Connector.
-The East Connector is a 1.25 mile long roadway constructed between the Durham Freeway and the east Durham bypass (U.S. 70) near East End Avenue.
+Interstate 885 runs along the Durham Freeway north from I-40 and the Triangle Expressway (Toll NC 885) at Research Triangle Park to the East End Connector.
+Opened to traffic on June 30, 2022, the East Connector is a 1.25 mile long roadway constructed between the Durham Freeway and the east Durham bypass (U.S. 70) near East End Avenue.
 I-885 overlays U.S. 70 northward to I-85/U.S. 15 at Exit 178.
 2.75 miles of U.S. 70 were upgraded to limited access standards.

-Previously anticipated to open to traffic in November 2019, then June 2021 and then December 2021, the project will be completed overall in Spring 2022.
+Previously anticipated to open to traffic in November 2019, and delayed to June 2021 and then December 2021, the project was completed overall in Summer 2022.
 Final paving operations for the East End Connector commenced in the first week of May 2022 between I-85 and the connector.
 Sign installation for I-885 commenced during the second week of May 2022.
-Upon completion NC 147 will be truncated north from I-40 to the East End Connector.
-The TriEx south from I-40 to Toll NC 540 (Western Wake Expressway) will be renumbered from Toll NC 147 to Toll NC 885.5
+Upon completion NC 147 was truncated north from I-40 to the East End Connector.
+The TriEx south from I-40 to Toll NC 540 (Western Wake Expressway) was renumbered from Toll NC 147 to Toll NC 885.5